MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 ## Analyze the performance of your bot

-Once your bot has completed interactions with users, the statistics are available in the **Analytics** tab on the side pane.
+When your bot completes interactions with users, the statistics are recorded in your bot's analytics.
+To view analytics, in the navigation menu select **Analytics**.
 Here, you can find key performance indicators (KPIs) showing:

 - the volume of sessions your bot has handled
 - how effectively your bot was able to engage end-users and resolve issues